Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 That's what military teachers do.

-And you know what the purpose of war is is to kill people and break things.
+And you know what the purpose of war is?

-That's what an army is entrusted with.
+That's what an army is entrusted with, that responsibility.

 Well, I'm sorry, Mr. New Castrati, but that's what it is.

-The Army has one purpose to kill people and break things.
+The Army has one purpose, to kill people and break things.

 But that's what the purpose of the military is, kill people and break things.